 Before purchasing either of these two rackets, I would recommend that you take advantage of one of the tennis demo programs provided by the big online tennis shops so that you can be sure that the racket suits your game.

 In my opinion, both the PD and the C100 would make great tennis rackets for beginners and intermediate tennis players as they both will help you generate good power and topspin on your shots.

 If you were to push me to pick one, I would probably go for the C100 as its low stiffness rating is a big plus for me.

 More advanced tennis players will probably opt for the PD as the extra bit of weight and control you get with it will be more suited to players who like a bit more control from their racket.

 The Wilson Clash 98 may be a bitter fit for advanced players looking for a more arm friendly racket that still provides a good amount of control.

 I would not recommend either of these rackets to someone looking for the Best Tennis Racket for a One Handed Backhand as I found both rackets lacked the control needed to hit an effective and consistent single handed backhand.

 Players with Tennis Elbow

-If you are a tennis player that has had tennis elbow issues in the past then I would definitely recommend the Clash 100 over the Pure Drive as I found that my arm was more painful after playing 2 hours with the pure drive versus playing two hours with the Clash 100.
+If you are a player that has had tennis elbow issues in the past then I would definitely recommend the C100 over the PD as I found that my arm was more painful after playing two hours with the PD versus playing two hours with the C100.